keirhamilton/Moon/about/index.md

 </center>

-I'm a graduate student at the University of Florida, working towards a M.Sc., in Environmental Horticulture and a Minor: Geomatics.
-My Masters Thesis investigates: _Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems_.
-Post-graduation, I will apply for a Ph.D./ DPM in Environmental Horticulture.
+I'm a graduate student at the University of Florida, working towards a M.Sc. degree in Environmental Horticulture and a Minor: Geomatics.
+My Masters Thesis investigates: the _Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems_.
+Moreover, I'm interested in vectorizing root models with open-source software, to elucidate and manipulate root-related traits in common landscaping plants.
+Post-graduation I will apply for a Ph.D./ DPM in an ecological or interdisciplinary field(s).
 In the future, I plan to work for an innovative agribusiness or geospatial firm.

 ## Professional Experience

 * _UF & USF Water Institute_: Thermographic Stress Analysis on (n=20) _Quercus virginiana Mill._ (live oak).
-Measured chlorophyll flourescence, midday leaf water potential and captured themral images of _Q. virginiana Mill_.
+Measured chlorophyll flourescence, midday leaf water potential and captured themral images in the canopy of _Q. virginiana Mill_.
     * June 7th 2015 -- June 14th 2015

 * _USF & Patel College of Global Sustainability_: Arbor Day Ceremony Lectured on the importance of crowdsourcing data through an iOS application, <a href="http://tampatreemap.usf.edu/">Tampa Tree Map</a>